 Navigating Arranged Marriage Process

-A therapist-led 4-session support group for those navigating the arranged marriage search and feeling drained by confusion, family pressure, endless meetings, and rejections - while meeting others in the same boat to share challenges, gain insights from their journeys, and exchange coping strategies..
+A therapist-led support group for those navigating the arranged marriage search and feeling drained, family pressure, endless meetings, rejecting matches and facing rejections - while meeting others in the same boat to share challenges, gain insights from their journeys, and exchange coping strategies.

 Use this quiz to assess how you well you are navigating the arranged marriage process.